DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |HomeKey| replace:: the Android Home key
 .. |LineNext| replace:: go to the start of the next line
 .. |LinePrevious| replace:: go to the start of the previous line
+.. |Listen| replace:: listen for a voice command
 .. |LiteraryBrailleOff| replace:: select computer braille (eight dots) mode
 .. |LiteraryBrailleOn| replace:: select literary braille (six dots) mode
 .. |LogActionsOff| replace:: disable the logging of user-requested actions